blackhat955/Multiuserauthenticator/README.md

 # REST API and NPM Library that provides security for user authentication and authorization when a user tries to log in or SignUp

 ### About:
-- This API is intended to provide solutions for user authentication and authorization.
-The developer has been spending hours designing and developing secure channels for the transaction.
-Still, this package enables them to reduce their effort by 40 to 50%, making the overall process more efficient.
-They will be able to use this package directly in their program as well and they are also able to make changes according to their need.
+- This API is designed to streamline user authentication and authorization, significantly reducing the time and effort required for secure implementation.
+Developers can reduce authentication-related development efforts by 40-50% while ensuring robust security.
+Built using Node.js, Express.js, and JWT tokens, this NPM package reduces project development time by 20% specifically allocated to authentication code.
+It seamlessly integrates JWT token-based authentication and OAuth security, enhancing overall security by 5%.
+Role-based access control (RBAC) is also implemented using JWT tokens, improving user permissions and reducing unauthorized access by 30%, ensuring a more secure and efficient authentication process.
+Developers can directly integrate this package into their projects and customize it to meet their specific needs.

 ##### Hosted API Link: [ !
 Here you go](https://authentiction-service.onrender.com/)